ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Our FLBuff defense is accepted by IEEE TrustCom 2025.
+(Oct.
+2025)
 * Our ToxicTextClip attack is accepted by NeurIPS 2025.
 (Sep.
 2025)
 * Our BoBa attack is accepted by ECAI 2025.
 (Jul.
 2025)
 * Our EchoLLM attack is accepted by USENIX Security 2025.
 See you in Seattle.
 (Jun.
 2025)